AElfProject/AElf/docs-sphinx/reference/smart-contract/consensus-contract.md

 ![LIB Calculation](lib-calculation.png)

 Block confirmation time:

 - Height 85 After the block is produced, it is set to an irreversible block at height 173, 89 blocks, which takes about 44.5 seconds
 - Height 117 is set as an irreversible block after block production to height 173, 67 blocks, which takes about 33.5 seconds

+## AElf Consensus Schedule

+### Trigger of consensus mechanism

+Trigger consensus mechanism means call `GetConsensusCommand` method to get next mining information and set a related event that will be executed in the future.
+There are a total of **four** types of logic that trigger the consensus mechanism.

+Multiple effective triggering of consensus will not cause bugs: for example, after completing one trigger, the consensus module informs the aelf BP node that blocks can be produced after 10s (via `GetConsensusCommand` method), and triggers again after 2s.
+The consensus module will inform the node that blocks can be produced after 8s and reset the time scheduler.
+If triggered again after 4s, the consensus may inform the node that blocks can be produced after 20s, which is possible in the current implementation (occurring in the complement logic of the extra time slot).

+This section will list all four types of logic of triggering consensus schedule.

+#### Trigger consensus mechanism when node starts

+Code: `BlockchainNodeContextService.StartAsync`.

+During the startup of the aelf node, the presence of the consensus module appears after confirming that there is a Chain-type data in the local ChainDb.

+Before this, the node probes whether the Chain structure can be obtained in ChainDb.
+If it can, roll back to lib and start synchronizing blocks based on lib.
+If not, it means that ChainDb was empty before.
+At this point, the node's mission is to construct a Genesis block based on the AElf.
+Blockchains. * project they choose, and then initialize the Chain structure and put it into ChainDb.

+#### Trigger consensus mechanism after completing block synchronization

+Code: `FullBlockchainService.SetBestChain`.

+1. The node receives a block from the network, completes verification, execution, and re-verification, and the block is about to be confirmed and synchronized locally.
+At this time, it attempts to set the BestChain information to the Chain structure.
+Then trigger the consensus mechanism.
+   - For example: GrpcServerService.BlockBroadcastStream -> BlockReceivedEvent -> BlockReceivedEventHandler.HandleEventAsync -> BlockSyncService.SyncByBlockAsync -> EnqueueAttachBlockJob -> BlockSyncAttachService.AttachBlockWithTransactionsAsync, put the logic of validating block to the UpdateChainQueue -> BlockAttachService.AttachBlockAsync -> BlockExecutionResultProcessingService.ProcessBlockExecutionResultAsync -> FullBlockchainService.SetBestChain
+2. The node has produced a block by itself, but still needs to complete verification, execution, and re-verification before it can be synchronized to the local.
+   - For example: ConsensusService.- > ConsensusRequestMiningEventData - > ConsensusRequestMiningEventHandler.
+HandleEventAsync - > After generating the block (whether successful or failed)

+#### Re-trigger the consensus mechanism after an exception occurs during the block generation process

+Code: `ConsensusRequestMiningEventHandler.HandleEventAsync`.

+If somehow failed to generate block, aelf node will try to trigger consensus mechanism again.

+#### Re-trigger consensus mechanism after consensus verification fails

+Code:
+- `ConsensusService.ValidateConsensusBeforeExecutionAsync`
+- `ConsensusService.ValidateConsensusAfterExecutionAsync`

+If the consensus information verification fails, aelf node will try to trigger consensus mechanism again.

+### Time scheduling for block production

+There are currently two implementations of time scheduling (implementing the `IConsensusScheduler` interface), **Rx.Net** and **FluentScheduler**.

+The aelf MainNet now is using the Rx.Net implementation.

+The `IConsensusScheduler` interface provides two methods:
+- `NewEvent`, with countdown milliseconds and a structure containing the instructions needed for block generation: `ConsensusRequestMiningEventData`
+- `CancelCurrentEvent`, used to cancel the block production task that is currently in countdown.

+Calling `NewEvent` will mount a timed task for producing blocks and enter the countdown.
+When the countdown is complete, a `ConsensusRequestMiningEventData` event is published for `ConsensusRequestMiningEventHandler` to handle.